Welcome to Forget-Me-Not Quail Farm of Maine

 Breeding for Health, Size & Strong Color Lines

-If you’re a breeder or thinking about becoming one, you’re welcome to take a look at how I run things around here.
-I’m not here to gatekeep.
-I want you to raise beautiful, thriving birds too.
+If you’re breeding or thinking about it, you’re welcome to see how I run things here.

 What Our Customers Say